wazzamatazz/NRuuviTag/README.md

 # Command-Line Application

 `nruuvitag-mqtt` is a command-line tool for [Windows](/src/NRuuviTag.Mqtt.Agent.Cli.Windows) that uses [NRuuviTag.Mqtt.Agent](/src/NRuuviTag.Mqtt.Agent) to publish RuuviTag samples to an MQTT broker.

+# Building the Solution

+The repository uses [Cake](https://cakebuild.net/) for cross-platform build automation.
+The build script allows for metadata such as a build counter to be specified when called by a continuous integration system such as TeamCity.

+A build can be run from the command line using the [build.ps1](/build.ps1) PowerShell script.
+For documentation about the available build script parameters, see [build.cake](/build.cake).